-Accordingly, we intend to adopt a 2024 Incentive Award Plan, referred to below as the 2024 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers), and consultants of our Company and certain of its affiliates and to enable our Company and certain of its affiliates to obtain and retain the services of these individuals, which is essential to our long-term success.
-We expect that the 2024 Plan will be effective on the day prior to the date the registration statement relating to this prospectus becomes effective.
+Accordingly, we adopted a 2024 Incentive Award Plan (2024 Plan), in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers), and consultants of our Company and certain of its affiliates and to enable our Company and certain of its affiliates to obtain and retain the services of these individuals, which is essential to our long-term success.
+The 2024 Plan became effective in connection with our IPO.
 See the section titled "Equity Incentive Award Plans-2024 Incentive Award Plan" below for additional information about the 2024 Plan.